codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Dynamic", "No"
    "Initial Version", "1.0"

-If you choose to use value ``YES``, it is theoretically possible that the donor node cannot keep up with the rest of the cluster due to the extra load from the SST.
+If you choose to use value ``YES``, it is theoretically possible that the :term:`Donor Node` cannot keep up with the rest of the cluster due to the extra load from the SST.
 If the node lags behind, it may send flow control messages stalling the whole cluster.
 However, you can monitor this using the :ref:`wsrep_flow_control_paused <wsrep_flow_control_paused>` status variable.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: